zer011b/rpi/README.md

 - Go the edit connection setting.
 - Navigate to ipv4 option.
 Select method : shared to other computer.
 - Then open command prompt and type command >"cat /var/lib/misc/dnsmasq.leases".
 You will get raspberry pi Ip from that.
-- then open command prompt and type: ssh pi@"ip of raspberry pi"
+- then connect via ssh

 Source: https://raspberrypi.stackexchange.com/questions/30144/connect-raspberry-pi-to-pc-ubuntu-with-ethernet